LiLabAtVT/RegulatoryNetwork/script/lasso/readme.md

 In each of the three folders, every single recognized TFs according to the 'tfs.csv' file are save as a '.csv' file by their name.
 There are three columns in each the TFs name '.csv' files.
-The first column is the TF names, they are all same for each file.
+The first column is the TF names, they are all same for each file itself.
 The second column is the inferred target genes and the third column is the inferred weight.
 A positive weight means the TF might increase the expression of the gene and a negative weight means the TF might inhibit the express of the gene.